D3C2-Net: Dual-Domain Deep Convolutional Coding Network for Compressive Sensing: Experiments

-In this section, we first discuss the selection of filter size $k$ of $\D$, the number of feature maps $C$, and the number of stages $T$.
-Then we investigate the contribution of each domain in our dual-domain network.
-All the experiments are performed with CS ratio $\gamma=30\%$.
+In this section, we delve into the selection of key hyper-parameters including the filter size $k$ of convolutional dictionary $\D$, the feature map number $C$, and the stage number $T$ of our standard $\DC$-Net.
+All experiments are performed on the Set11~\cite{kulkarni2016reconnet} benchmark with CS ratio $\gamma=30\%$.

-\textbf{Dictionary filter size} $k$.
-We first explore the effects of dictionary filter size $k\in\{3,5,7\}$.
-As shown in Fig.~\ref{fig:ablation}(a), the recovery performance is improved with a larger $k$ while the inference time increases.
-To balance the performance and efficiency, we choose $k=5$ in our default $\DC$-Net setting.
+\textbf{Filter Size $k$ of the Dictionary:} We begin by examining the impact of filter size of $\D$, considering values of $k$ from the set $\{3,5,7\}$.
+As demonstrated in Fig.~\ref{fig:ablation}~(a), larger values of $k$ yield improved recovery performance at the cost of increased inference time.
+To obtain a balance between performance and efficiency, we adopt $k=5$ for our $\DC$-Nets by default.

-\textbf{Number of feature maps} $C$.
-We analyze the effect of $C\in\{32,64,128\}$.
-Fig.~\ref{fig:ablation}(b) provides the experimental comparison of PSNR and parameter number with different $C$s.
-With the increase of $C$, on the one hand, the throughput of $\DC$-Net improves, leading to better reconstruction performance.
-On the other hand, feature maps become redundant, resulting in huge network parameters and hard to be sufficiently trained.
-To get a better trade-off between reconstruction performance and the network computational complexity, we choose $C=64$ by default in $\DC$-Net.
+\textbf{Number of Feature Maps $C$:} We evaluate the effect of the number of feature maps by exploring values of $C$ from the set $\{32,64,128\}$.
+Fig.~\ref{fig:ablation}~(b) presents a comparison of PSNR and parameter number across different $C$ values.
+With increasing $C$, the throughput of $\DC$-Net improves, leading to enhanced reconstruction performance.
+However, a surplus of feature maps introduces excessive network parameters, making it challenging to achieve adequate training.
+To achieve a trade-off between reconstruction performance and computational complexity, we opt for a default setting of $C=64$ in our standard $\DC$-Net.

-\textbf{Number of unfolded stages} $T$.
-Since each $\DC$-Net stage corresponds to one iteration in our dual-domain unfolding framework, it is expected that a larger $T$ will lead to a higher reconstruction accuracy.
-Fig.~\ref{fig:ablation}(c) investigates the performances of five $\DC$-Net variants with $T\in\{2,4,6,8,10\}$.
-We observe that PSNR rises as $T$ increases, but the improvement becomes minor when $T\ge 8$.
-Considering the recovery accuracy-efficiency trade-offs, we employ $T=8$ in $\DC$-Net by default.
+\textbf{Number of Unfolded Stages $T$:} The stage number $T$ in $\DC$-Net corresponds to the number of unfolded iterations (Algo.~\ref{alg:network}) in our dual-domain optimization framework (Algo.~\ref{alg:optimization}).
+A larger value of $T$ is expected to yield improved reconstruction accuracy.
+Fig.~\ref{fig:ablation}~(c) examines the performance of different $\DC$-Net variants with $T$ values ranging from 2 to 10.
+We observe that the PSNR increases with $T$, but the gains become marginal when $T \geq 8$.
+Considering the trade-off between final recovery accuracy and efficiency, we select $T=8$ as the default setting.